alessandrogenco/Kiruna-project/Retrospective/Retrospective-Team-Sprint4.md

 - What caused your errors in estimation (if any)?

-We overstimated the time of some tasks to avoid to leave them uncompleted.
+We overstimated the time of some tasks to avoid to leave them uncompleted, since this was the last sprint and we wanted to complete all the work.

 - What lessons did you learn (both positive and negative) in this sprint?

-We have learned to help each other in tasks we cannot do in the best way.
+We have learned to help each other in tasks we cannot do in the best way and it helped to achieve better results.

 - Which improvement goals set in the previous retrospective were you able to achieve?

-We kept the techincal debt always under control and increased the quality of the code.
+We kept the techincal debt always under control and increased the quality of the code, and we used some practices to standardize the code more than before.

 - Which ones you were not able to achieve?
 Why?

-We did not finish some critical tasks one day in advance because we needed some more time to complete them.
+We did not finish some critical tasks one day in advance because we needed some more time to complete them, since we faced unexpected difficulties.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

 This is the last sprint. but if we had to set goals for a new one we would like to
- - Learn to trust the others and the fact that they will work well
+ - Learn to trust the others and the fact that they will work well but still checking their work
- - Learn to ask for help in difficult situation, when we cannot find out how to do something
+ - Learn to ask for help in difficult situations, when we cannot find out how to do something

 > Propose one or two